Bash The Burnout For Healthcare Professionals

 CE Broker Tracking #50-22479

 In our line of work, occupational therapists and assistants are at risk for experiencing burnout.
-Many therapists may not be aware of the three major external work factors that produce burnout, the personal and professional consequences, and what can be done at the individual and team level to proactively address it.
+Many therapists may not be aware of the six major external work factors that produce burnout, the personal and professional consequences, and what can be done at the individual and team level to proactively address it.
 This continuing education course provides information to help occupational therapists and OT assistants effectively deal with burnout using holistic, evidence-based strategies.

 Online Webinar, Self Study